-TX-PWRT members are highly experienced and knowledgeable in public works activities such as Utilities (Electrical, Gas, Water, Wastewater, Storm Water, Environmental Safety and Compliance, and Communications); Debris Clearance; Structural Safety; Transportation Systems, Traffic Engineering and Management; Fleet Services; and Parks and Recreation.
+TX-PWRT members are experienced and knowledgeable in public works activities such as Utilities (Electrical, Water, Wastewater, Storm Water, Environmental Safety and Compliance, and Communications); Debris Clearance; Structural Safety; Transportation Systems, Heavy Equipment Operators, Fire Control Operations and Logistical Support.

-Before becoming an active TX-PWRT member, you must complete the required FEMA online training listed below:
+Before becoming an active TX-PWRT member, you must complete the required online training at: training.fema.gov

 - IS-800.C: National Framework, An Introduction

 - IS-200.B: ICS for the Single Resource and Initial Action Incidents